Key Takeaways

 Oklahoma's stacking rules flow from 36 O.S. § 3636, the statute that governs UM/UIM coverage in the state.
 Section 3636 requires every auto insurance policy sold in Oklahoma to include UM/UIM coverage — unless the policyholder affirmatively rejects it in writing.
 The statute is designed to protect Oklahoma drivers from the financial devastation caused by uninsured and underinsured motorists, and Oklahoma courts have historically interpreted it broadly in favor of coverage.

-The critical question in any stacking dispute is whether the policyholder paid separate premiums for UM/UIM coverage on each vehicle.
-If separate premiums were charged — meaning you paid for UM coverage on Vehicle 1, and again on Vehicle 2, and again on Vehicle 3 — there is a strong argument that you purchased separate coverage for each vehicle and are entitled to the benefit of all of it.
+The critical questions in any stacking dispute are when the policy was issued, what the policy expressly says, what endorsements apply, and whether the premium history supports the insurer's position.
+If separate premiums were charged — meaning you paid for UM coverage on Vehicle 1, and again on Vehicle 2, and again on Vehicle 3 — that may be important evidence, but it still has to be reviewed with the full policy file.

 Anti-Stacking Provisions: What Insurers Do to Limit Your Coverage